 - Lowered Immune System: All patients undergoing chemotherapy should be advised of the effect that such potent drugs have on the immune system.
 Chemotherapy drugs by nature affect the immune system because they trigger a decrease in white blood cells.
 A weakened immune system leaves patients open to the risk of infection.
 Doctors are well prepared for this side effect, and monitor their patients to prevent illness and react to any infections that may arise.

 A common practice during chemotherapy is for doctors to prescribe folic acid and B12 supplements.
-Supplementing with these two vitamins to take in conjunction with chemotherapy can help curb common side effects.
+Supplementing with these 2 vitamins can help curb common side effects of chemotherapy.
 Be sure to discuss any concerns you have about chemotherapy with your medical team.
 All patients are encouraged to vocalize their thoughts on chemotherapy before treatment gets started.

 Learn About the Top Mesothelioma Medical Oncologists